9 Best Short Treks in Nepal for Beginners

 Trekking Introduction

-Jomsom Muktinath is also renowned for Kali Gandaki valley trekking.
-It is in the lower Mustang between Dhaulagiri and Annapurna Himalayas.
-The territory of Kaligandaki valley is pretty similar to the Tibetan land.
+Jomsom Muktinath is also renowned for Kali Gandaki Valley Trekking.
+It is in the lower Mustang, between Dhaulagiri and the Annapurna Himalayas.
+The territory of Kaligandaki Valley is pretty similar to Tibetan land.
 It is a deep valley between two massive Himalayas, so a big wind flows every afternoon.
-So, Kali Gandaki is a hidden windy valley.
+Kali Gandaki is a hidden windy valley.

 The locals from this region are Thakali.
 The people staying in the Thak Khola area are called Thakali.
-These people are good at cocking traditional Nepali food Dal Bhat.
+These people are good at cooking traditional Nepali food, Dal Bhat.

-The Kali Gandaki trek begins with a flight to Jomsom from Pokhara and treks to Kagbeni.
-On the second day goes to Muktinath.
+The Kali Gandaki Trek begins with a flight to Jomsom from Pokhara and treks to Kagbeni.
+On the second day, go to Muktinath.
 Walking through the Kaligandaki riverbank, you reach Marpha the next day.
-You can hang around Marpha by visiting the Buddhist monastery and experiencing the Thakali lifestyle/ daily activities here.
+You can hang around Marpha by visiting the Buddhist monastery and experiencing the Thakali lifestyle and daily activities here.
 The next is Kalopani after Marpha, where you can see Annapurna I (8,091m).
 A natural hot spring in Tatopani relieves your tiredness from a long walk.

-About a 7-hour walk from Tatopani brings you Ghorepani.
-It is between two big hills surrounded by a dense forest.
-You can see the panoramic view of Dhaulagiri and Annapurna massif from this place.
-The trek ends at Nayapul after visiting Poon hill early morning, then driving to Pohara.
+About a 7-hour walk from Tatopani brings you to Ghorepani.
+It is between two big hills, surrounded by a dense forest.
+You can see the panoramic view of Dhaulagiri and the Annapurna Massif from this place.
+The Trek ends at Nayapul after visiting Poon Hill early in the morning and then driving to Pohara.

-If you have a day shorter holiday for the Muktinath Jomsom trek, you can drive from Tatopani to Pokhara direct rather than going through Ghorepani.
-Or, start walking from Nayapul to Muktinath and fly out to Pokhara from Jomsom to make longer trekking.
+If you have a shorter holiday for the Muktinath Jomsom Trek, you can drive from Tatopani to Pokhara directly rather than going through Ghorepani.
+Or, start walking from Nayapul to Muktinath and fly out to Pokhara from Jomsom to make the trek longer.

 You can even do a jeep tour to Muktinath from Pokhara.
 It takes around 7 hours to drive to Muktinath.
 A jeep tour to Muktinath is a 2-day trip.